nonsleepr/frida-mcp.ts/README.md

 ## Installation

 No installation required!
-Use `bunx` to run directly from GitHub (see Configuration below).
+Use `npx` to run directly from GitHub (see Configuration below).

 For local development:
 ```bash